-Your service will assign Lesson instances to Timeslot and Room instances automatically by using AI to adhere to hard and soft scheduling constraints, such as:
+Your service will assign Lesson instances to Timeslot and Room instances automatically by using AI to adhere to hard and soft scheduling constraints, such as the following examples:

-- A room can have at most one lesson at the same time. - A teacher can teach at most one lesson at the same time. - A student can attend at most one lesson at the same time. - A teacher prefers to teach in a single room. - A teacher prefers to teach sequential lessons and dislikes gaps between lessons.
+- A room can have at most one lesson at the same time. - A teacher can teach at most one lesson at the same time. - A student can attend at most one lesson at the same time. - A teacher prefers to teach every lesson in a single room. - A teacher prefers to teach sequential lessons and dislikes gaps between lessons.

 Mathematically speaking, school timetabling is an NP-hard problem.
-That means it is difficult to scale.
-Simply brute force iterating through all possible combinations takes millions of years for a non-trivial dataset, even on a supercomputer.
+This means it is difficult to scale.
+Simply using brute force to iterate through all possible combinations would take millions of years for a non-trivial data set, even on a supercomputer.
 Luckily, AI constraint solvers such as OptaPlanner have advanced algorithms that deliver a near-optimal solution in a reasonable amount of time.